cloudnash/DPDzero-DevOpsAssignment/README.md

-7. Moving to the next, since we have connected and dockerized everything, we are going to be orchestrating the whole docker system with docker compose and we are going to create its YAML file.
+7. Moving to the next, since I have connected and dockerized everything, I am going to be orchestrating the whole docker system with docker compose and I am going to create its YAML file.

 Provided the docker-compose is installed in the machine.